fwinkelbauer/BuildPipeline.Cake/README.md

 // Set configuration for using Chocolatey pack and push operations (or delete if not need) PackageParameters.ChocolateySpecs.Add("PATH TO NUSPEC");
 PackageParameters.ChocolateyPushSource = "YOUR SOURCE (FEED URL) HERE";
-// Because of potential security issues I recommend that you pass
-// an API key using the Argument(...) method of Cake instead of hard coding a value here PackageParameters.ChocolateyPushApiKey = "YOUR API KEY HERE";

 // Set configuration for using NuGet pack and push operations (or delete if not need) PackageParameters.NuGetSpecs.Add("PATH TO NUSPEC");
 PackageParameters.NuGetPushSource = "YOUR SOURCE (FEED URL) HERE";
-// Because of potential security issues I recommend that you pass
-// an API key using the Argument(...) method of Cake instead of hard coding a value here PackageParameters.NuGetPushApiKey = "YOUR API KEY HERE";

 // Call the Cake.Mug tasks "Analyze" and "CreatePackages" Task("Default")